Kristaps Porziņģis: 2021–22 season: Final season in Dallas

 Following the 2021 playoffs, the Mavericks parted ways with long time head coach Rick Carlisle who resigned from his position as head coach after 13 seasons.
 Jason Kidd was hired as the team's new head coach, marking Porziņģis' sixth head coach in seven NBA seasons.
 The 2021 offseason was the first offseason that Porziņģis was not recovering from injury since entering the league in 2015.

-Porziņģis recorded 11 points, five rebounds, and two blocks during the season-opening 113–87 loss to the Atlanta Hawks on 21 October 2021.
+Porziņģis recorded 11 points, five rebounds and two blocks during the season-opening 113–87 loss to the Atlanta Hawks on 21 October 2021.
 He played three games before missing a string of games with lower back tightness.
 Porziņģis returned to action against the Boston Celtics on 6 November, scoring 21 points and grabbed seven rebounds.
 He scored 10 of his points in the fourth quarter, including a put-back dunk to tie the game at 104 and the Mavericks went on to win 107–104.
-Porziņģis scored a then season-high 32 points in a 123–109 victory over the San Antonio Spurs on 12 November.
-He then had another then season-high 34 points in a 132–117 victory over the Portland Trail Blazers on 27 December.
-During a 104–91 victory against the Memphis Grizzlies on 23 January 2022, Porziņģis recorded a season-high six blocks.
-On 29 January, he played in what would be his final game as a Maverick against the Indiana Pacers; Porziņģis left during the middle of the game due to a knee bruise.
+Porziņģis scored a then-season-high 32 points in a 123–109 victory over the San Antonio Spurs on 12 November.
+He then had another then-season-high 34 points in a 132–117 victory over the Portland Trail Blazers on 27 December.